 Besides being sited in an absolutely fabulous location, tucked in behind Bustard Head alongside a huge saltwater lagoon, 1770 has access to just about every kind of outdoor activity a traveller comes to Queensland seeking to do.
 Here you can play golf, fish, swim, snorkel, beach comb, take a joyflight of the area; you can even go surfing.

-The Tree Bar and Restaurant is located on the beachfront, with great sights and a nice open eating area, amazing views of the water and surrounds along with friendly staff.
+The Saltwater Cafe was for many years the town centre's only store.
+Now the Tree Bar and Restaurant, is located on the beachfront, with a nice open eating area, amazing views of the water and surrounds along with friendly staff.
 With the acquisition of a full hotel licence and a state-of-the-art kitchen they are now providing patrons with the best wine and beer selection in the area as well as the most enjoyable dining experience.
 Using fresh local seafood and locally grown produce, their chefs have only the finest ingredients to work with.
-So welcome to the friendliest spot in 1770, enjoy the finest coffee on the coast or visit them for breakfast, lunch or dinner or just drinks on the deck and witness the magnificent view.

 1770 is a departure point for reef cruises and fishing charters to the most southerly islands of the outer Great Barrier Reef.
 Day tours and wilderness camping transfers operate to nearby Lady Musgrave Island.
 Day tours also operate to Fitzroy Reef, Pancake Creek and the historic Bustard Heads lighthouse.
 For the camping enthusiast, four National Parks including Deepwater, Eurimbula, Mount Colosseum and Round Hill offer wilderness camping and hiking - all best accessed with a four wheel drive vehicle or guided tour.
 It is also from 1770 that pink Larc amphibious vehicles take tourists over part-water part-land for an adventure ride along the coastline of Eurimbula National Park.